cgarbin/cgarbin.github.io/_posts/2022-09-19-writing-good-jupyter-notebooks.md

 To illustrate how to go from a notebook that is not wrong but is also not good, we will go through the following steps:

 - [Step 1](#step-1---the-original-notebook): the original notebook, the one that lacks structure and proper coding practices.
-- [Step 2](#step-2---add-a-description-organize-into-sections-add-exploratory-data-analysis): adds a description, organize into sections, add exploratory data analysis.
+- [Step 2](#step-2---add-a-description-organize-into-sections-add-exploratory-data-analysis): add a description, organize into sections, add exploratory data analysis.
 - [Step 3](#step-3---make-data-cleanup-more-explicit-and-explain-why-specific-numbers-were-chosen): make data cleanup more explicit and explain why specific numbers were chosen (the assumptions behind them).
 - [Step 4](#step-4---make-the-code-more-flexible-and-more-difficult-to-break): make the code more flexible with constants and make the code more difficult to break.
 - [Step 5](#step-5---make-the-graphs-easier-to-read): make the graphs easier to read.